pycroscopy/pycroscopy/docs/data_format.rst

   take much longer to acquire.
 This has necessitated approaches such as sparse sampling or `compressed sensing
   <https://en.wikipedia.org/wiki/Compressed_sensing>`__ wherein
-  measurements are acqurired from a few randomly sampled positions and the data for the rest of the positions are inferred using complex algorithms.
-Storing such sparse sampled data in the N dimensional format would baloon the size of the stored data even though the majority of the data is actually empty.
+  measurements are acquired from a few randomly sampled positions and the data for the rest of the positions are inferred using complex algorithms.
+Storing such sparse sampled data in the N dimensional format would balloon the size of the stored data even though the majority of the data is actually empty.
 Two dimensional datasets would allow the random measurements to be written without any empty sections.
 * When acquiring measurement data, users often adjust experimental parameters